Todd-D-Vance/Rat-Race/README.md

 The game will have the following states:

- ### State: {Init} This is the state of the game at startup.
+ ### State: *Init* This is the state of the game at startup.
 Things that should only be done once, such as instantiating Singleton classes, happen here.
 A splash screen will be shown for a short time.

 After all startup tasks are complete and when a certain short time period has passed, it transitions to the first state of the Attract Mode, the Title state.

- ### State: {Attract Mode: Title} A screen is shown with the title of the game and some graphics intended to make one excited about playing the game.
+ ### State: *Attract Mode: Title* A screen is shown with the title of the game and some graphics intended to make one excited about playing the game.

-After a certain amount of time has passed, the state transitions to the State: {Attract Mode: Description} state.
+After a certain amount of time has passed, the state transitions to the State: *Attract Mode: Description* state.

-If the Button: {Play} button is pressed, the state transitions to the State: {Game Mode: Intro} state.
+If the Button: *Play* button is pressed, the state transitions to the State: *Game Mode: Intro* state.

-If the Button: {Options} button is pressed, the state transitions to the State: {Attract Mode: Options} state.
+If the Button: *Options* button is pressed, the state transitions to the State: *Attract Mode: Options* state.

- ### State: {Attract Mode: Description} A screen is shown with a description of the game and some graphics with point values and a brief how-to for the game.
+ ### State: *Attract Mode: Description* A screen is shown with a description of the game and some graphics with point values and a brief how-to for the game.

-After a certain amount of time has passed, the state transitions to the State: {Attract Mode: High Scores} state.
+After a certain amount of time has passed, the state transitions to the State: *Attract Mode: High Scores* state.

-If the Button: {Play} button is pressed, the state transitions to the State: {Game Mode: Intro} state.
+If the Button: *Play* button is pressed, the state transitions to the State: *Game Mode: Intro* state.

-If the Button: {Options} button is pressed, the state transitions to the State: {Attract Mode: Options} state.
+If the Button: *Options* button is pressed, the state transitions to the State: *Attract Mode: Options* state.

- ### State: {Attract Mode: High Scores} A screen is shown with a list of the top ten saved scores.
+ ### State: *Attract Mode: High Scores* A screen is shown with a list of the top ten saved scores.

-After a certain amount of time has passed, the state transitions to the State: {Attract Mode: Demo} state.
+After a certain amount of time has passed, the state transitions to the State: *Attract Mode: Demo* state.

-If the Button: {Play} button is pressed, the state transitions to the State: {Game Mode: Intro} state.
+If the Button: *Play* button is pressed, the state transitions to the State: *Game Mode: Intro* state.

-If the Button: {Options} button is pressed, the state transitions to the State: {Attract Mode: Options} state.
+If the Button: *Options* button is pressed, the state transitions to the State: *Attract Mode: Options* state.

- ### State: {Attract Mode: Demo} A screen shows video playback of a sample game.
+ ### State: *Attract Mode: Demo* A screen shows video playback of a sample game.

-After a certain amount of time has passed, the state transitions to the State: {Attract Mode: Title} state.
+After a certain amount of time has passed, the state transitions to the State: *Attract Mode: Title* state.

-If the Button: {Play} button is pressed, the state transitions to the State: {Game Mode: Intro} state.
+If the Button: *Play* button is pressed, the state transitions to the State: *Game Mode: Intro* state.

-If the Button: {Options} button is pressed, the state transitions to the State: {Attract Mode: Options} state.
+If the Button: *Options* button is pressed, the state transitions to the State: *Attract Mode: Options* state.

- ### State: {Attract Mode: Options}  An options screen is shown, allowing the setting of options, that are automatically saved.
+ ### State: *Attract Mode: Options*  An options screen is shown, allowing the setting of options, that are automatically saved.

-If the Button: {Return} button is pressed, the state transitions to the State: {Attract Mode: Title} state.
+If the Button: *Return* button is pressed, the state transitions to the State: *Attract Mode: Title* state.

-If the Button: {Quit} button is pressed, the game exits if on a platform where this is possible.
-Otherwise, it transitions to the State: {Attract Mode: Title} state.
+If the Button: *Quit* button is pressed, the game exits if on a platform where this is possible.
+Otherwise, it transitions to the State: *Attract Mode: Title* state.

- ### State: {Game Mode: Intro} The level 1 board is displayed, the intro music is played, and the cats and mouse appear.
-This state is analogous to the State: {Init} state in that it contains things only done once during a game being played, such as the introductory music.
+ ### State: *Game Mode: Intro* The level 1 board is displayed, the intro music is played, and the cats and mouse appear.
+This state is analogous to the State: *Init* state in that it contains things only done once during a game being played, such as the introductory music.

-If the Button: {Options} button is pressed, the state transitions to the State: {Game Mode: Options} state.
+If the Button: *Options* button is pressed, the state transitions to the State: *Game Mode: Options* state.

-After the sequence finishes, this state transitions to the State: {Game Mode: Play} state.
+After the sequence finishes, this state transitions to the State: *Game Mode: Play* state.

- ### State: {Game Mode: Play} Input is connected to the player and AI to the cats.
+ ### State: *Game Mode: Play* Input is connected to the player and AI to the cats.

-If the Button: {Options} button is pressed, the state transitions to the State: {Game Mode: Options} state.
+If the Button: *Options* button is pressed, the state transitions to the State: *Game Mode: Options* state.

-If all dots are eaten, the state transitions to the  State: {Game Mode: End Level} state.
+If all dots are eaten, the state transitions to the  State: *Game Mode: End Level* state.

-If a cat catches the mouse, the state transitions to the  State: {Game Mode: Death} state.
+If a cat catches the mouse, the state transitions to the  State: *Game Mode: Death* state.

- ### State: {Game Mode: Start Level} The appropriate level board is displayed.
+ ### State: *Game Mode: Start Level* The appropriate level board is displayed.

-If the Button: {Options} button is pressed, the state transitions to the State: {Game Mode: Options} state.
+If the Button: *Options* button is pressed, the state transitions to the State: *Game Mode: Options* state.

-After a short time, the state transitions to the State: {Game Mode: Play} state.
+After a short time, the state transitions to the State: *Game Mode: Play* state.

- ### State: {Game Mode: Death}  A death animation and sound is played.
+ ### State: *Game Mode: Death*  A death animation and sound is played.

-If the Button: {Options} button is pressed, the state transitions to the State: {Game Mode: Options} state.
+If the Button: *Options* button is pressed, the state transitions to the State: *Game Mode: Options* state.

 When the animation finishes, a life is lost.
-If there are no more lives, the state transitions to the State: {Game Mode: Game Over} state.
-Otherwise, the state transitions to the State: {Game Mode: Reset Player} state.
+If there are no more lives, the state transitions to the State: *Game Mode: Game Over* state.
+Otherwise, the state transitions to the State: *Game Mode: Reset Player* state.

- ### State: {Game Mode: Game Over} A game over message is shown and the player is removed from play.
+ ### State: *Game Mode: Game Over* A game over message is shown and the player is removed from play.
 The enemies may continue to gloat.

-If the Button: {Options} button is pressed, the state transitions to the State: {Game Mode: Options} state.
+If the Button: *Options* button is pressed, the state transitions to the State: *Game Mode: Options* state.

-After a short time, if the score is higher than the lowest score on the top ten list, the state transitions to the  State: {Post Game Mode: New High Score} state.
-Otherwise, it transitions to the State: {Attract Mode: Title} state.
+After a short time, if the score is higher than the lowest score on the top ten list, the state transitions to the  State: *Post Game Mode: New High Score* state.
+Otherwise, it transitions to the State: *Attract Mode: Title* state.

- ### State: {Game Mode: Reset Player} The player and cats are reset in the existing level.
+ ### State: *Game Mode: Reset Player* The player and cats are reset in the existing level.

-If the Button: {Options} button is pressed, the state transitions to the State: {Game Mode: Options} state.
+If the Button: *Options* button is pressed, the state transitions to the State: *Game Mode: Options* state.

-After a short pause, the state transitions to the State: {Game Mode: Play} state.
+After a short pause, the state transitions to the State: *Game Mode: Play* state.

- ### State: {Game Mode: End Level} An end of level animation/sound is played.
+ ### State: *Game Mode: End Level* An end of level animation/sound is played.

-If the Button: {Options} button is pressed, the state transitions to the State: {Game Mode: Options} state.
+If the Button: *Options* button is pressed, the state transitions to the State: *Game Mode: Options* state.

-After the animation is done, the state transitions to the State: {Game Mode: Level Up} state.
+After the animation is done, the state transitions to the State: *Game Mode: Level Up* state.

- ### State: {Game Mode: Level Up} The level number is incremented.
+ ### State: *Game Mode: Level Up* The level number is incremented.

-If the Button: {Options} button is pressed, the state transitions to the State: {Game Mode: Options} state.
+If the Button: *Options* button is pressed, the state transitions to the State: *Game Mode: Options* state.

-For certain levels, the game transitions to the State: {Game Mode: Cutscene}  state.
-For the remaining, it transitions to the State: {Game Mode: Start Level} state.
+For certain levels, the game transitions to the State: *Game Mode: Cutscene*  state.
+For the remaining, it transitions to the State: *Game Mode: Start Level* state.

- ### State: {Game Mode: Cutscene} A video playback screen between certain levels that advances the story.
+ ### State: *Game Mode: Cutscene* A video playback screen between certain levels that advances the story.

-If the Button: {Options} button is pressed, the state transitions to the State: {Game Mode: Options} state.
+If the Button: *Options* button is pressed, the state transitions to the State: *Game Mode: Options* state.

-After the video is complete, this state transitions to the State: {Game Mode: Start Level} state.
+After the video is complete, this state transitions to the State: *Game Mode: Start Level* state.

- ### State: {Game Mode: Options} An options screen is shown, allowing the setting of options, that are automatically saved.
+ ### State: *Game Mode: Options* An options screen is shown, allowing the setting of options, that are automatically saved.

-If the Button: {Return} button is pressed, the state transitions to the State: {Game Mode} state it came from.
+If the Button: *Return* button is pressed, the state transitions to the State: *Game Mode* state it came from.

-If the Button: {Quit} button is pressed, the state transitions to the State: {Game Mode: Game Over} state.
+If the Button: *Quit* button is pressed, the state transitions to the State: *Game Mode: Game Over* state.

- ### State: {Post Game Mode: New High Score} An animation/sound shows a new high score has been achieved.
+ ### State: *Post Game Mode: New High Score* An animation/sound shows a new high score has been achieved.

-If the Button: {Options} button is pressed, the state transitions to the State: {Post Game Mode: Options} state.
+If the Button: *Options* button is pressed, the state transitions to the State: *Post Game Mode: Options* state.

-After a short time, this state transitions to the State: {Post Game Mode: High Scores} state.
+After a short time, this state transitions to the State: *Post Game Mode: High Scores* state.

- ### State: {Post Game Mode: High Scores} The list of high scores is shown, with the newly-added score highlighted.
+ ### State: *Post Game Mode: High Scores* The list of high scores is shown, with the newly-added score highlighted.

-If the Button: {Options} button is pressed, the state transitions to the State: {Game Mode: Options} state.
+If the Button: *Options* button is pressed, the state transitions to the State: *Game Mode: Options* state.

-After a short time, this state transitions to the State: {Attract Mode: Title} state.
+After a short time, this state transitions to the State: *Attract Mode: Title* state.

- ### State: {Post Game Mode: Options}  An options screen is shown, allowing the setting of options, that are automatically saved.
+ ### State: *Post Game Mode: Options*  An options screen is shown, allowing the setting of options, that are automatically saved.

-If the Button: {Return} button is pressed, the state transitions to the State: {Post Game Mode} state it came from.
+If the Button: *Return* button is pressed, the state transitions to the State: *Post Game Mode* state it came from.

-If the Button: {Quit} button is pressed, the state transitions to the State: {Attract Mode: Title} state.
+If the Button: *Quit* button is pressed, the state transitions to the State: *Attract Mode: Title* state.